martian-cloud/tharsis-docs/docs/guides/overviews/vcs_providers.md

 - Why is the link to authorize my OAuth application not working after I have created a VCS provider?

-  - Check that your hostname is valid.
-Trailing characters in the hostname, for example, `gitlab.com/`, will generate an invalid URL.
+  - Check that your API URL is valid.
   - Try updating your OAuth credentials by reobtaining an ID and secret value from your provider.
 When you have these values, you can `Edit OAuth Credentials` and then `Reset OAuth Token` (see [Update A VCS Provider](#update-a-vcs-provider)).

 - I have a workspace VCS provider link set up, so why are my Git commits not triggering runs?